 And when you get right down to it, paradise and perfection are just not that interesting.

 But the islands of Hawaii are far, far from perfect, filled with so much geographic tension every moment is thrilling.
 There is so much contrast, so much diversity.
 So many surprises that Can you believe this? and Look at that.
 Wow. are the comments we made most often.
 (This was followed closely by Rum Runner, please, but that’s another story.)
 By the time our 10 days was over we left with a deep shared pride that Hawaii is a part of our United States and a promise to each other we really will go back soon.
+We had a brilliant experience in Hawaii, and we have compiled a list of over 150 things to do in Oahu.

 In the meantime I thought it might be fun to do a weekly series featuring my favorite photographs and the most fun snippets from our trip.
 A little spot of tropical vacation, if you will, to brighten these last gray winter weeks.